baryaniv/airflow-dbt-cosmos-trino-postgres/README.md

 ### Verifying Results

-After the DAG runs successfully, you can query the created table through Trino:
+After the DAG runs successfully, you can query the created tables through Trino:

 **Using Trino CLI:**
 ```bash